 How to “Cold Call” Through Websites

 I have several websites and get many emails through my contact forms.
-It is incredible to me the lack of attention to detail in many of the inquiries that I receive.
+It is incredible to me that there is a lack of attention to detail in many of the inquiries that I receive.
 More importantly, from those trying to sell me something.

 Today, I’ll share the dos and don’ts of making the first contact through any business website.